lbelzile/math80667a/docs/02-hypothesis_testing.md

 Given data, a researcher will be interested in estimating particular characteristics of the population.
 We can characterize the set of all potential values their measurements can take, together with their frequency, via a distribution.

 An hypothesis test will focus on one or multiple of these characteristics.
-Suppose we have two groups, control and treatment, whose population averages are $\mu_1$ and $\mu_2$ which we wish to compare.
+Suppose we have two groups, control and treatment, whose population averages are $\mu_C$ and $\mu_T$ which we wish to compare.

 ::: { .example name="A/B testing"}
 Consider two webpage design: one is the current version (*status quo*) and the other implementation contains a clickable banner in a location where eyetracker suggest that viewers eyes spend more time or attention.
 The number of clicks on those headlines are what generate longer viewing, and thus higher revenues from advertisement.
-The characteristic of interest here would be the average click conversation rate, say $\mu_1$ and $\mu_2$, for each of the webpage design.
+The characteristic of interest here would be the average click conversation rate for each of the webpage design.

 It is fairly simple to redirect traffic so that a random fraction gets assigned to the new design for study.
 After a suitable period of time, the data can be analyzed to see if the new webpage generates more clicks.

 :::

-People commonly look at the difference $\delta=\mu_2 - \mu_1$ as a measure of the effectiveness of the treatment.^[We could look at the ratio $\mu_2/\mu_1$ instead.]
-If we properly randomized observations in each subgroup and nothing else changes, then we can think of the difference in average, $\delta$, as being the impact of the treatment.

-Because we only have a sample at hand and not the population, we don't know for sure the values of $\mu_1$ and $\mu_2$.
+People commonly look at the difference in average, say $\delta=\mu_T - \mu_C$ as a measure of the effectiveness of the treatment.^[We could look at the ratio $\mu_T/\mu_C$ instead.]
+If we properly randomized observations in each subgroup and nothing else changes, then this measures the impact of the treatment.
+Because we only have a sample at hand and not the whole population, we don't know for sure the values of $\mu_C$ and $\mu_T$.
 These quantities exist, but are unknown to us so the best we can do is estimate them using random samples that are drawn from the population.

 We call numerical summaries of the data **statistics**.
 Its important to distinguish between procedures/formulas and their numerical values.
 An **estimator** is a rule or formula used to calculate an estimate of some parameter or quantity of interest based on observed data (like a recipe for cake).
 Once we have observed data we can actually compute the sample mean, that is, we have an estimate --- an actual value (the cake), which is a single realization and not random.
 In other words,